vavenCV/dbus2mqtt/README.md

 TODO list

+* Create a release on PyPI
+* Release a docker image
 * Improve error handling when deleting message with 'retain' set.
 WARNING:dbus2mqtt.mqtt_client:on_message: Unexpected payload, expection json, topic=dbus2mqtt/org.mpris.MediaPlayer2/command, payload=, error=Expecting value: line 1 column 1 (char 0)
 * Property set only works the first time, need to restart after which the first set will work again
 * Print found bus_names at startup (or empty if no matching subscriptions)
-* Create a release on pypiPyPI
-* Release a docker image

 ## Getting started with dbus2mqtt